OpenCS-ontology/topical-classifier-elastic/README.md

 - `DATA_DIR` - a path to the directory containing input files (with articles) in .ttl format.
 - `RESULT_DIR` - a path to the directory in which the results with rankings will be saved.
 - `ONTOLOGY_CORE_DIR` - a path to the directory containing the .ttl files with ontology concepts.
+- `INPUT_FILES_DIR` - a path to the directory with input files
+- `ORIGINAL_FILES_RESULT_DIR` - a path to the directory where updated (with a result concept) input files are saved
+- `QUERY_RESULTS_DIR` - a path to the directory where query result (metadata, a whole ranking) is saved

+`URIs` section defines all assumed URIs in the project:
+- `TITLE_URI` - an URI of a predicate defining title in input files
+- `ABSTRACT_URI` - an URI of a predicate defining abstract in input files
+- `HAS_DISCIPLINE_URI` - an URI of a predicate defining discipline concept in input files
+- `OCS_URI`- an URI of the OpenCS ontology
+- `PAPER_TYPE_URI` - an uRI of the article entity type

 `docker` section defines Docker configuration.
 These constants can be ignored if Elastic Search is not build from our Docker solution.
 - `ES_IMAGE`, `KB_IMAGE` - Elastic Search and Kibana images.
 By default, we provided a baseline images.